andrewgull/music_of_genes/README.md

 # music_of_genes
- encode DNA sequences into notes
+ encode DNA sequences into notes (a very early attempt)

 ## Description